0xAtelerix/docs/solution.md

 - An abstract state model: Contracts are written against a unified state interface that compiles down to protocol-specific primitives at execution time.

-{This is made up -- total fabrication to stand in for facts later}
+{This is made up &mdash; total fabrication to stand in for facts later}

 - Deterministic finality translation: Pelagos maps finality semantics across chains, enabling consistent behavior whether deployed on probabilistic or instant-finality chains.

-{This is made up -- total fabrication to stand in for facts later -- ORs dont do finality (from an app perspective), no idea how this is solved for}
+{This is made up &mdash; total fabrication to stand in for facts later &mdash; ORs dont do finality (from an app perspective), no idea how this is solved for}

 - Developer simplicity: Instead of writing for a specific virtual machine, developers can target a single framework and deploy logic that composes natively across protocols.